 Marjolein Lanzing is a post-doc at the Department of Philosophy, Theology and Religious Studies.
 Previously, she studied Philosophy (ReMA, cum laude) and Conflict Resolution and Governance (MSc) at the University of Amsterdam.
-She finished her PhD-research ‘The Transparent Self’: A Normative Investigation of Changing Selves and Relationships in the Age of the Quantified Self at the 4TU Center for Ethics and Technology at the University of Technology Eindhoven (2019).
+She finished her PhD-research ‘The Transparent Self’: A Normative Investigation of Changing Selves and Relationships in the Age of the Quantified Self at the 4TU Centre for Ethics and Technology at the University of Technology Eindhoven (2019).

 Marjolein studies the ethical concerns related to new technologies, in particular concerns regarding privacy, autonomy, vulnerability and commodification, and what they mean for the way we understand ourselves and our social relationships.